EpistasisLab/scikit-rebate/README.md

 # scikit-rebate

+Note: Ongoing development and maintenance of scikit-rebate will be managed by the [UrbsLab](https://github.com/UrbsLab/scikit-rebate).

 This package includes a scikit-learn-compatible Python implementation of ReBATE, a suite of [Relief-based feature selection algorithms](<https://en.wikipedia.org/wiki/Relief_(feature_selection)>) (RBAs) for machine learning.
 These Relief-based algorithms (RBAs) are designed for feature weighting/selection as part of a machine learning pipeline (supervised learning).
 These algorithms offer a computationally efficient way to perform feature selection that is sensitive to feature interactions as well as simple univariate associations, unlike most currently available filter-based feature selection methods.
 The main benefit of Relief-based algorithms is that they identify feature interactions without having to exhaustively check every pairwise interaction, thus taking significantly less time than exhaustive pairwise search.

 Relief-based algorithms can be applied to almost any structured, labeled tabular dataset for supervised learning.
 For example, these algorithms have commonly been applied to genetic/genomic analyses given that can detect features involved in epistasis (i.e. feature interactions) and they scale linearly with number of features (however note that they scale quadratically number of training instances).